-The government of Costa Rica's "Digital Government" development group, in partnership with the Costa Rican Electricity Institute (ICE) and others, is currently implementing an automated procurement system dubbed "MerLink."
-Merlink is streamlining procurement procedures and should significantly reduce the risk of corruption or fraud in the procurement process.
-In September 2010, the United States Trade and Development Agency (USTDA) announced a grant to support the "Digital Government" group by providing a roadmap and guidelines for implementation of a government-wide backbone network and shared data center.
+The government of Costa Rica's "Digital Government" development group, in partnership with the Costa Rican Electricity Institute and others, is currently implementing an automated procurement system dubbed "MerLink."
+MerLink is streamlining procurement procedures and should significantly reduce the risk of corruption or fraud in the procurement process.
+In late 2011 and early 2012, the United States Trade and Development Agency disbursed a \$430,000 grant to support the "Digital Government" group by providing a roadmap and guidelines for implementation of a government-wide backbone network and shared data center.